selimatasoy/kotlin-ktor-rest-api/README.md

 # kotlin-ktor-rest-api
 A Modern Kotlin-Ktor RESTful API example.
 Connects to a PostgreSQL database and uses Exposed framework for database operations.
-Focused on Clean Architecture, SOLID Principles and feautre based development.
+Focused on Clean Architecture, SOLID Principles and feature based development.

 - Ktor Framework
 - Kotlin